SteveWillowby/Order_and_Chaos/Readme.md

-# Order and Chaos
+# SCHENO, the SCHEma NOise scoring function

+Also includes a pattern-finding genetic algorithm guided by SCHENO as its fitness function.

 ## About

-This code is associated with the research paper (TODO: Title) currently on arXiv at (TODO: link).

-It allows for taking a directed or undirected graph and decomposing it into order and chaos, structure and noise.
+Given two graphs, SCHENO measures how well the first graph represents the underlying pattern(s) in the second graph.

 This code also contains some useful C++ wrappers around the C implementation of Nauty and Traces.
-In addition to offering a more convenient interface, the wrappers offer the following features: Adding edge colorings to the graph before running Nauty/Traces, running Traces efficiently on directed graphs by creating undirected graphs equivalent to the directed ones behind the scenes, constant-time edits to a graph stored in the Nauty/Traces input format (a non-trivial feature), and a slightly modified version of the Nauty/Traces code that can compile without error for C++ multithreaded use.
+In addition to offering a more convenient interface, the wrappers offer the following features: Adding edge colorings to the graph before running Nauty/Traces, running Traces efficiently on directed graphs by creating undirected graphs equivalent to the directed ones behind the scenes, amortized constant-time edits to a graph stored in the Nauty/Traces input format (a non-trivial feature), and a slightly modified version of the Nauty/Traces code that can compile without error for C++ multithreaded use.

+We have a separate respository containing only the relevant Nauty and Traces code here (TODO: Link).

 The complete list of files and folders needed for the wrappers is: